tasket/Qubes-vpn-support/README.md

 ### Operating system support

-Qubes-vpn-support is tested to run on Debian 9, 10 and Fedora 30 template-based VMs under Qubes OS 4.0.1.
+Qubes-vpn-support is tested to run on Debian 9 and 10 template-based VMs under Qubes OS 4.0.1.
 It is further tested to operate in tandem with [Whonix](https://www.whonix.org) gateway VMs to tunnel Tor traffic and/or tunnel over Tor.

+Note that recent Fedora template versions have a [libnotify bug](https://github.com/tasket/Qubes-vpn-support/issues/39#issuecomment-499204890) that causes programs (including this one) using notifications at startup to hang.

 ### OpenVPN
 * The OpenVPN version tested here is 2.4.x.